-More specifically, for Natixis Corporate & Investment Banking activities, the variable compensation envelopes are determined by reference to the following financial indicators:
+More specifically, for the Corporate & Investment Banking business division, the variable compensation envelopes are determined by reference to the following financial indicators:

-- The Operating Income (OI) before variable compensation, which includes: - The revenues generated by the various business lines, as well as the cost of liquidity and market risks related to the operations, - -The operational costs needed for the generation of those revenues (staff costs excluding variable compensation, IT costs, ...), - Costs related to the credit risks. - The Economic Value Added (EVA) before variable compensation, which in addition to the above costs, includes the cost of the normative equity allocated to Natixis Corporate & Investment Banking activities, itself based on Risk Weighted Assets (RWA).
+- The Operating Income (OI) before variable compensation, which includes: - -The revenues generated by the various business lines, as well as the cost of liquidity and market risks related to the operations, - -The operational costs needed for the generation of those revenues (staff costs excluding variable compensation, IT costs, ...), - Costs related to the credit risks. - The Economic Value Added (EVA) before variable compensation, which in addition to the above costs, includes the cost of the normative equity allocated to the Corporate & Banking business Investment division activities, itself based on Risk Weighted Assets (RWA).
 RWA include credit, market and operational risks.